Hamza-Ziyard/football-league-manager/README.md

 ___
 ### Steps for setting up the code (Follow the steps in the terminal)

-First we have to navigate to the ui folder and instsll the node modules.
+1. Navigate to the ui folder and install the node modules.

     football-league-manager\Football Premier League Manager\ui
     npm install

-Then we have to add angular material design inside the ui folder
+2. Add angular material design inside the ui folder

     football-league-manager\Football Premier League Manager\ui
     ng add @angular/material